nealrichardson/httptest/README.md

 **A.** First, make sure that your recorded request files are where you think they are and where your tests think they should be.
 When recording fixtures, keep in mind that the destination path for `capture_requests` is relative to the current working directory of the process.
 If you're running `capture_requests` within a test suite in an installed package, the working directory may not be the same as your code repository.
 So either record the requests in an interactive session, or you may have to specify an absolute path if you want to record when running package tests.

 If you don't see the captured request files, try specifying `verbose = TRUE` when calling `capture_requests` or `start_capturing`, and it will message the absolute path of the files as it writes them.
+Setting `options(httptest.verbose=TRUE)` will similarly turn on messaging.

 Second, once you see where your mock files are, make sure that you've placed the mock directories at the same level of directory nesting as your `test-*.R` files, or if you want them somewhere else, that you've set `.mockPaths` appropriately.